ajessup/discoweasel/README.md

 DiscoWeasel
 ===========

 Firmware for the DisoWeasel project, for the TM4C123GH6PM microcontroller.

 ## Install tooling

 This project requires the following to have been installed:

 * [arm-cs-tools](https://github.com/jsnyder/arm-eabi-toolchain) for building and debugging
-* [lm4tools](http://github.com/utzig/lm4tools.git) for flashing the microcontroller
+* [lm4tools](http://github.com/utzig/lm4tools.git) for flashing the microcontroller (you'll have to build it too)
 * [openocd](http://openocd.sourceforge.net/) for debugging

 ## Install TivaWare driver and headers